 Keep amphibians out of harms way and release into the pond/garden when work is complete.

 Ideally put off the work until late autumn as this is when there are least amphibians in the pond to disturb.
 If urgent work is needed during the spring, adult amphibians can be kept out of the way in a bucket of damp vegetation with a little water (as long as it’s not for more than a day or two) and then released into a quiet part of the garden or back into the pond afterwards.

 If urgent work is needed when there is spawn/tadpoles in the pond – scoop them out and keep them in a bucket of pond water while you do the work and then return them to the pond when you’ve finished.
 If you need to hold tadpoles for any length of time ensure there is enough food for them and supplement their diet with boiled lettuce/rabbit pellets (for young tadpoles) or fish food if necessary.

 You might come across adult frogs when doing work on your pond at other times of year.
 These should be moved to another area of the garden that provides cover from predators and extreme weather (compost heap, log pile, amongst long vegetation/shrubs).
 If you’re concerned they might keep coming back to the pond and getting in the way of the work, you can hold them in a tank/bucket, as long as it’s not for too long, and release them afterwards.

-If you’re clearing plants of silt from the pond, leave these on a tarpaulin or plastic sheet by the edge of the pond for a day or two so that any invertebrates that want to get back in the water can do so.
+If you’re clearing plants and/or silt from the pond, leave these on a tarpaulin or plastic sheet by the edge for a day or two so that any invertebrates that want to get back in the water can do so.
 After, transfer to your compost heap.
 Try not to remove too much silt as there may be invertebrates or eggs in it; plus hibernating frogs will bury down in the layer of silt over the winter.

-There is no organisation that will be able to come and take spawn, tadpoles or adult amphibians from you.
+There is no organisation that will be able to come and take spawn, tadpoles or adult amphibians from your garden.

 When is the best time to do work on my pond?